cod fish tacos

 Instructions

-- Assemble Tacos: Divide the cod among the tortillas, top with cabbage and avocado cream.
-Serve with pico de gallo on the side.
+5. Assemble Tacos: Divide the cod among the tortillas, top with cabbage and avocado cream.
+Cut the remaining lime into wedges.
+Serve the tacos with lime and pico de gallo.

 Notes